How to Use The London Tube Like a PRO!

 How to use the London Tube

-1. Plan your journey either on the Transport for London website/app or using google maps to determine which underground line you need to get on (Circle, District, Hammersmith etc).
-Make a note of which station/s you need to get on and off at.
+1. Plan your journey either on the Transport for London website/app or using Google maps.
+Make a note of which underground line/s (Circle, District, Hammersmith etc), station/s and platform/s you need to get on and off at.

-2. Arrive at the London tube station.
-Just inside the entrance there will be gates with a white circle on their right-hand side.
-Place your bank card or oyster card on this circle and the gate will open for you.
+2. Arrive at the tube station.
+Just inside the entrance, there will be gates with a white circle on the right-hand side.
+Place your bank card or Oyster card on this circle and the gate will open for you.
 If you have a physical ticket, insert this in the slot underneath the white circle.
 You have now ‘tapped on.’

 3. There will usually be a big map of the underground system and arrows telling you which platform you need to be on to catch the correct train.